 Why disruption will make the third road of management the best way for organizations to grow.
 Example of mobility and automotive companies:

-If in current conditions, organizations using all sources of ideas, thinking and acting globally and locally, and giving more freedom for quick implementation are more efficient.
+In current conditions, organizations using all sources of ideas, thinking and acting globally and locally, and giving more freedom for quick implementation are already more efficient.
 What will it be under future technical and business disruptions?
 We saw that moves were slow and are accelerating.
 For example, still 2 billion people do not have access to electricity or current water at home even if both inventions came 150 years ago.
-It will probably take less than 30 years for all to have access to energy and water.
-It will also take much less for everyone to have a mobile device.
+It will take much less time in proportion for almost everyone to have a mobile device.

 It would be too simple to say that most professors will be replaced by digital solutions but their role will be completely transformed in the coming years as we saw earlier: from lecture preparer and givers to counselor, advisor and supervisor.
 The content of MD work will also completely move away from today’s owner of knowledge to something different to define.
 Indeed, knowledge has become accessible to the most and will even become more through the combination of big data and IOT such as connected watch or other objects that will monitor in real time people’s actual condition and activity.
 Diagnosis of diseases can be more reliable and anticipated thanks to the use of digital.
 The same evolution will happen to lawyers, as tons of research will be reduced to a simple click to past cases.
 Already, in France as in many countries, it is possible to get advice or get legal documents filled on line like on legalstart.fr.
 Other online companies propose to fix most of cases up to a certain amount.
 Those activities were the territory of lawyers until very recently.
 Lawyers’ role will have to be redefined if they want to stay relevant in tomorrow’s world.